 Most tummy tuck procedures will take between two and four hours.
-While many surgeons do tummy tucks solely as an outpatient procedure at a hospital, ambulatory facility, or office suite, Dr. Man has created a center that provides patients with complete care including the option to recover under the watchful eye of credentialed staff.
+While many surgeons do tummy tucks solely as an outpatient procedure at a hospital, ambulatory facility, or office suite, Dr. Man has created a center that provides patients with complete care.
+This includes the option to recover under the watchful eye of credentialed staff.

 Dr. Man makes all decisions based on safety and the best course of action to arrive at the desired result.
-After an abdominoplasty procedure is complete, sutures are used to close the incisions, and drains may be placed to prevent swelling from excess fluid.
-Surgical dressing in combination with a compression bandage or garment may be used to support the area.
+After an abdominoplasty procedure is complete, sutures are used to close the incisions and drains may be placed to prevent swelling from excess fluid.
+Surgical dressing with a compression bandage or garment may be used to support the area.

 Preparing for a Tummy Tuck